lordfeck/rsru/README.md

 `cats` a Perl list of the default categories.
 The categories in your entries should match one of these, but this isn't necessary.
 Unknown categories will have pages generated regardless.

-## Command Line Flags
+## Command Line Flags (optional)

-`-p` for *P*roduction mode.
+- `-p` for *P*roduction mode.
 Call `./rsru.pl -p`.
-The configured live URL will be used as the base URL for all internal links.Without this flag, relative links are instead used.
+The configured live URL will be used as the base URL for all internal links.
+Without this flag, relative links are instead used.
+- `-c <conf>` to load in the specified *C*onfig file.
+Call `./rsru.pl -c <conf_file>.pl`.
+The specified configuration file is used to configure your site.
+- `-h` for *H*elp.
+Prints command line options then exits.
+- `-v` for *V*ersion.
+Prints release information then exists.
+- *None*.
+Call `./rsru.pl` with no command line flags.
+It will read in `./conf.pl` and build its configured website.

 ### Running RSRU